Logo

 not be possible.
 For example, the conf module tests will fail.

-1. Complete the section 'Microsoft Visual C++ - Building'.
-This will build
+1. Complete the section 'Microsoft Visual C++ - Building' and choose for

 Note: SNMPD.EXE and SNMPTRAPD.EXE are required for running the tests